tigerfloss/conference-notes/open-source-101/progressive-web-apps.md

 #### Manifest.json
 * `short_name` - name displayed on shortcut
 * `display` - dfine the developer's preferred display mode for the web application (standalone|fullscreen)
-* `backgground_color` - expected background color for the web application
+* `background_color` - expected background color for the web application
 * `theme_color` - default theme color for an application
 * `icons` - an arrage of image objects that can serve as app icon sin various contexts
 * `orientation` - can enforce a specific orientation